 Sammy, Sammy, Sammy... he chanted over and over in his head.
 There was nothing he could do.
 Nothing.

 Sammy was breathing hard, her chest stabbing with pain as she continued to move.
 The worst possible thing she could do would be to stop moving.
 Then he would catch her.
 Then he would hurt her.
 Well, really hurt her, in comparison to the bruising he's putting on her now.
 He dipped low, leg swinging out to catch her by the ankles.
 She jumped yet he still caught her, just barely, but enough to send her to the ground.
 Her head hit the floor hard, jerking her into her solid and visible state.
 Phantom was upon her, pinning her down as he smirked.
 His hand found her temple, fingertips digging.

 Then all was black.

 He was going to ask the beautiful Mary Jones to marry him.
 With her golden blonde hair and easy smile, she always made his heart flutter.
-They had been dating for more than a year now, and they were both done with school so there was nothing restraining him.
-Sure, they went to different schools but he loved her anyway, despite their differences.
+They had been dating for less than a year now, but they were both done with school so there was nothing restraining him.
+Sure, they went to different schools but he loved her obsessively anyway, despite their differences.

 "J-James...this can't work..." she tried to explain, rather pale.
-His smile started fall away.
+His smirk started fall away.

 "What do you mean?" he asked slowly.
 She struggled for a moment, trying to find the right way to phrase her statement.
 She started to fiddle with the edge of her shirt, nervous.